 For the Devil's sauce:

-- Warm ½ the oil in a small saucepan and cook the ground cumin, smoked paprika, chopped dried chillies and cayenne pepper for a minute before adding the finely diced onion.
+- Warm 2 Tbsp the oil in a small saucepan and cook the ground cumin, smoked paprika, dried chillies, and cayenne pepper for a minute before adding the onion.

 For the limes:

 - Cut the limes in half and take off a small bit at the top and bottom so they won’t roll about on the plate.

 - Dip the cut side into caster sugar and place sugar down in a hot dry pan to caramelise.
 Set aside.

 - Pat the prawns dry with a paper towel and season with salt and pepper.
 Warm a sauté pan over a high heat and cook the prawns quickly with the remaining olive oil.